Legal Loopholes Limit Massachusetts Workers Rights

 Requiring Employees to Sign Waivers Limits Massachusetts Workers Rights

-Under both federal and Massachusetts labor rules and regulations, employees have the right to sue their employers for violations of the law including hourly wage disputes, discrimination, sexual harassment and any other such workplace actions that are legally prohibited.
+Under both federal and Massachusetts labor rules and regulations, employees have the right to sue their employers for violations of the law including hourly wage disputes, discrimination, sexual harassment, and any other such workplace actions that are legally prohibited.
+Read on to learn more from our Boston workers’ compensation lawyers.

 Employees cannot sue on a whim or because they have their feelings hurt.
 There must be specific violations of the law for which they can provide evidence.
 It is not an easy thing to do and certain procedures must be followed.
 For example, employees must file a claim with the office of the Attorney General before they can sue their employer.
 The claim must be attached to their complaint they file with the court or their lawsuit will be dismissed.